harrisonlab/phytophthora_fragariae/README.md

 328
 P.fragariae - Bc16
 The number of ORF RxLRs overlapping Augustus RxLRs:
-221
+225
 The number of Augustus RxLRs overlapping ORF RxLRs:
-221
+225
 The number of RxLRs unique to ORF models:
-105
+100
 The number of RxLRs unique to Augustus models:
 38
 The total number of putative RxLRs are:
-367
+364
 The number of sequences extracted is
-367
+364
 P.fragariae - Bc23
 The number of ORF RxLRs overlapping Augustus RxLRs:
-208
+213
 The number of Augustus RxLRs overlapping ORF RxLRs:
-208
+213
 The number of RxLRs unique to ORF models:
-94
+89
 The number of RxLRs unique to Augustus models:
 30
 The total number of putative RxLRs are:
-335
+334
 The number of sequences extracted is
-335
+334
 P.fragariae - Nov27
 The number of ORF RxLRs overlapping Augustus RxLRs:
-205
+203
 The number of Augustus RxLRs overlapping ORF RxLRs:
-205
+203
 The number of RxLRs unique to ORF models:
-92
+94
 The number of RxLRs unique to Augustus models:
-26
+25
 The total number of putative RxLRs are:
-325
+324
 The number of sequences extracted is
-325
+324
 P.fragariae - Nov5
-The number of ORF RxLRs overlapping Augustus RxLRs:
-206
-The number of Augustus RxLRs overlapping ORF RxLRs:
-206
-The number of RxLRs unique to ORF models:
-90
-The number of RxLRs unique to Augustus models:
-30
-The total number of putative RxLRs are:
-328
-The number of sequences extracted is
-328
-P.fragariae - Nov71
 The number of ORF RxLRs overlapping Augustus RxLRs:
 205
 The number of Augustus RxLRs overlapping ORF RxLRs: